 I’m usually working on assignments for about six to eight clients each week, and that’s not including cold pitches I’ve sent out that I’m waiting to hear back about.

-When my mind wanders off and I find myself going down a social media black hole, it helps me to look up from my computer and see what I have due that week on a color-coded whiteboard.
-This helps me see what I have due that week and beyond so I can write my daily to-do list.
+When my mind wanders off and I find myself going down a social media black hole but I need to manage freelance clients, it helps me to look up from my computer and see what I have due that week on a color-coded whiteboard.
+This helps me see what freelance assignments I absolutely need to turn in that week and beyond so I can write my daily to-do list of freelance tasks.

 Diana can help with: